Purpose of this Manual

 Practicum

 In total, DNP students are required to complete a minimum of 1,000 post-baccalaureate supervised practice hours to graduate from the program.
-Students who do not enter the program with enough supervised practice hours from Master of Science in Nursing (MSN) or other nursing programs may obtain additional practicum hours through NURS 8600 or NURS 8601: DNP Field Experience (see DNP Additional Field Experience Hours: NURS 8600/8601).
+Students who enter the program with less than 600 supervised post-baccalaureate practice hours will need to obtain additional practicum hours through NURS 8600 or NURS 8601: DNP Field Experience (see DNP Additional Field Experience Hours: NURS 8600/8601).
 These practicum requirements must be successfully completed prior to graduation.

 Practicum Site